The application for the Summer 2023 GSL internship is OPEN. Applications and recommendation forms are due February 6, 2023.

 - Be a US Citizen or a Permanent Resident

-- Attend an accredited United States university or college as an undergraduate or graduate student (can plan to graduate in the spring semester and plan to attend a 4-year University or attend graduate school in Fall 2022)
+- Attend an accredited United States university or college as an undergraduate or graduate student (can plan to graduate in the spring semester and plan to attend a 4-year University or attend graduate school in the upcoming Fall semester)

-- Be willing to make a full-time commitment for 10 weeks (40 hours per week) for an undergraduate experience or 12 weeks (40 hours per week) as a graduate experience.
+- Be willing to make a full-time commitment for 10 weeks (40 hours per week) during the program.

-- Be able to complete program requirements as a fully remote experience in Summer 2022.
+- Be able to complete program requirements in residence in Boulder or locally.

 To apply, go to: https://tinyurl.com/CIRESSummerResearch2022